-This is an option when other infertility therapies haven't worked or when hormonal tests indicate a woman is unlikely to successfully conceive with her own eggs.
-Ovum donation may be appropriate for women born without ovaries, or whose ovaries were removed or damaged by surgery, chemotherapy or radiation.
-It also can be an option for patients who'd like to eliminate the risk of passing on a genetic condition carried by the female partner.
+Receiving donor eggs is an option when other infertility therapies haven't worked or when hormonal tests indicate a woman is unlikely to conceive with her own eggs.
+Using another person's eggs may be appropriate for women born without ovaries or for women whose ovaries were removed or damaged by surgery, chemotherapy or radiation therapy.
+It may also be considered by patients who want to eliminate the risk of passing on a genetic condition carried by the partner who will carry the child.

-Because the chance of having a baby is strongly related to the age of the egg, using donor eggs can increase the likelihood of having a baby from in vitro fertilization, or IVF.
-At UCSF, the chance of having a baby from a single ovum donation cycle is greater than 60 percent.
+Because the chance of conceiving strongly related to the age of the egg, using donor eggs can increase the likelihood of success with in vitro fertilization, or IVF.
+At The chance of getting pregnant the first time a fertilized donor egg is implanted is greater than 60 percent.
 Many cycles using donated eggs result in surplus embryos to freeze, and when you include later attempts with frozen embryos, the pregnancy rate at our center is about 80 percent.

-Ovum donation allows couples to experience pregnancy, childbirth and breastfeeding, and to have a child who is genetically related to the father.
-Parents will have control over many aspects of the process, including when to try to become pregnant and the choice of the donor.
+Ovum donation can allow people to experience pregnancy, childbirth and breastfeeding and to have a child who is genetically related to the partner not carrying the child.
+Parents will have control over many aspects of the process, including deciding when to try to conceive and choosing the donor.

 We will discuss the program with you and set up an initial consultation with a member of our medical team.
 During this first appointment, the procedure will be discussed in detail.
-After taking your medical history, the doctor can best advise you whether egg donation is a viable option for you.
+After taking your medical history, one of our doctors will advise you as to whether receiving donor eggs is an appropriate option for you.

-If you're already a UCSF patient and interested in more information about the UCSF Ovum Donor Program, speak to your doctor or nurse about next steps.
+If you're already a UCSF patient and interested in more information about the UCSF Ovum Donor Program, speak to your care provider about next steps.